-Each year, the Princeton Review releases an annual survey asking students to rate schools in 62 categories, including best party school, best college newspaper, most beautiful campus—and best campus food.
+Each year, the Princeton Review releases an annual survey asking students to rate schools in 62 categories, including best career services, best college newspaper, most beautiful campus—and best campus food.

 And each year, two colleges—University of Massachusetts-Amherst and Bowdoin College—compete to win the best campus food category.
 As an amateur chef myself, I wanted to find out how these schools snatch the top spots year after year—and why having the best campus food matters.

 For the fourth consecutive year, UMass Amherst took home the win for best campus food.
 “It speaks highly of our program and the passion of our staff in serving healthy, sustainable and delicious food, one meal at the time,” says Ken Toong, the executive director of Auxiliary Enterprises at UMass.
 “We’re serving more than just food, we strive to create memorable dining experiences and to enrich the quality of campus life.”

 In a press release, UMass touts its abundance of healthy food options “created by award-winning chefs,” and describes mouthwatering meals, like the James Beard Foundation Award-winning mushroom blended chicken tikka slider and the sushi rolls handcrafted each day by student staff.